vinayvis821/ChatIt/README.md

-# CSE330
+# ChatIt Chat server

-### Ethan Meitz

-- Id: 455321
-- Github: ejmeitz

-### Vinay Viswanathan

-- Id: 486208
-- Github: vinayvis821

-## About the site

-- General note: You are not allowed to use a username that is currently in use by someone on the site.
-The same goes applies to chatroom names.
-- If you wish to log out, hit refresh or exit out of the page.

-## Creative Portion:

-For our creative portion we allow users to also select a profile picture with their username.
-This option is presented at the login page and displays next to the user's name while chatting.
-If the user does not select a profile picture, one is chosen by default for them.

-We also allow users to react to chat messages.
-To react to a message simply click on the chat you want to reach to.
-A modal window will appear prompting you to select a reaction.
-Once you choose a reaction your reaction will be added to other user's reactions below the message.

-Lastly, we allow creators of the room to make other users in the room be a host.
-The user has to be a valid user and must currently be in the room to receive host.
+Create and host chat rooms allowing multiple devices to join and chat with real time synchronized communication and host functionality.

+Tech stack:
+Node.JS for server/backend
+Javascript/HTML/CSS for front end socket.io for synchronous communication across devices

 ## Using the Site:

 First install the node packages from the package.json and run the start server on port 3456.
-In the URL request index.html e.g.. https://amazonaws.ip-address:3456/index.html
+In the URL request index.html e.g.. localhost:3456/index.html

 The initial page should give you a form to put a username and offer a selection of avatars.
 Click the login button to enable chat functionality.
 You will be presented with three columns.